 Medical & doctor (15.1% of the budget)

 We both work at home for now.
 We didn’t really go out last month, and guess what?
-We only filled up the fuel once in January.
+We only filled up the fuel ONCE in January.
+Staying at home really save tons of money on gas.

 Food (14.1% of the budget)